lorenasilvaaraujo/Aquaponics/content/_index.md

 test
 > If you prefer browsing the contents of this site through a list instead of a graph, you see a list of all [testing-related notes](/tags/testing).

+Metadata
+> If you prefer browsing the contents of this site through a list instead of a graph, you see a list of all [Meta-related notes](/tags/Meta).

+Unfinished
+> If you prefer browsing the contents of this site through a list instead of a graph, you see a list of all [⭕-related notes](/tags/⭕).

 If you'd like to reach me directly for any collaboration, suggestion, etc, don't hesitate.
 My email is 📧 lorena.silvaaraujo@wur.nl